robHumphres/AlertTeamV2/README.md

 ## Getting Started

 ### Prerequisites
-To get the web app running locally on your system you will first need to install the following components:
+To get the web app running locally on your system you will first need to get the project file onto your system.
+Then you will need to install the following components:

 * [Nodejs](https://nodejs.org/en/download/)
 * [MongoDB](https://www.mongodb.com/download-center#community)